AstronautWzm/3DAffordSplat/README.md

     </em>
 </p>

-**3DAffordSplat.** We introduce 3DAffordSplat, the first large-scale, multimodal 3DGS-based Affordance Reasoning with comprehensive affordance annotations, comprising Gaussian, point cloud, and textual instruction modalities.
+**3DAffordSplat.** We introduce 3DAffordSplat, the first large-scale, multimodal 3DGS-based Affordance Reasoning with comprehensive affordance annotations, comprising Gaussian, point cloud, and textual instruction modalities.

 ## 📖 Method <a name="2"></a>